Sacraments

 CONFIRMATION

 The Sacrament of Confirmation is usually celebrated during the Easter season of a youth’s junior year of high school.
-They meet regularly for Formation and preparation for the Sacrament.
+Candidates meet regularly for Formation and preparation for the Sacrament.
 Classes for both the Candidates and occasionally the parents and/or sponsor are an important commitment of the Confirmation faith journey.
-Confirmation strengthens the work of the Holy Spirit begun in Baptism.
-Their preparation also includes service projects, a meeting with a member of the pastoral staff and participation in a retreat.
+Preparation also includes service projects, a meeting with a member of the pastoral staff, and participation in a retreat.

 Contact Todd Weissenborn tweissenborn@scsjcluster.org